wightman/Lists/README.md

 + The api is modeled using raml.

 ### Other Notes
-+ The application structure is adopted from [this guide](https://flask-restful.readthedocs.io/en/0.3.5/intermediate-usage.html)
 + Each major division _should_ have a README.md within it, outlining its own details.